shipyardapp/Shipyard-Documentation/docs/blueprint-library/mysql.md

 ### Overview

-In order to get started with the MySQL Blueprints, the a database user is required.
+In order to get started with the MySQL Blueprints, a database user is required.

 ### Steps